JonathanSeriesX/dayoneXtwitter/README.md

 ### Plans

 - Better packaging
-- Support for threads with more than 30 photos inside
-  - Day One limitation, but it can be avoided by splitting long threads with many attachments into multiple posts
 - Support for grouping relevant successive tweets into a single post (relevant for 2016 and before, when there were no threads)